Atlantis Word Processor: Supported file formats

 Atlantis Word Processor also has its proprietary document format (COD) for encrypted documents.

 Product status

 Atlantis Word Processor is distributed as shareware.

-There is also a free version of Atlantis Word Processor with fewer features called Atlantis Word Processor Lite.
+There is also a free version of Atlantis Word Processor with fewer features called Atlantis Word Processor Lite (previously Atlantis Nova).
 It does not have some features the full version of Atlantis has; for example, the program does not include a built-in spellchecker.

 Beginning with Atlantis Word Processor version 1.6.5.8, support for Windows 9x (95, 98, ME) and Windows NT4 was dropped.

+History

+In April 2000, the website of Rising Sun Solutions, Inc. was opened, with the pre-release version 0.7 of the program.
+The version 1.0 (Atlantis Ocean Mind and Nova) was released in February of 2001.